FICO Helps Millions of Ukrainian Refugees Get Access to Credit

 FICO plans to roll out the FICO® Score based on UBCH data through BIK and UBCH to Poland and other countries in the region that have access to a data corridor.

-"Providing access to credit for Ukrainian refugees displaced through the war in Ukraine is a fundamental obligation for us,” said Mariusz Cholewa, CEO of BIK, and president of the European credit bureau association, ACCIS.
+"Providing access to credit for Ukrainian refugees displaced through the war in Ukraine is a fundamental obligation for us,” said Mariusz Cholewa, CEO of BIK and president of the European credit bureau association at ACCIS.
 "Supporting citizens as they settle improves their quality of life at a time when they have already been subject to upheaval and trauma.
 For us, this is not a commercial operation but a humanitarian effort to ease the burden.”

 Making Credit More Accessible and Affordable